 Want to know what we pack as full-time location-independent explorers?

-We research and document every item we carry as travellers, whether in our backpacks during van life or as digital nomads earning a living on the road.
+We research and document every item we carry as travellers, whether in our backpacks in Socotra, the snowy normal Hokkaido or as digital nomads earning a living on the road.
 These packing lists are all based on our own experience.
-If you travel (and who doesn't) and have something to add as recommendations for the items to carry, please feel free to contact us.
+If you travel (and who doesn't) and have something to add as recommendations for carrying items, please feel free to contact us.